Main navigation

 Qualifications of Licensee

 A Private Investigation agency license is issued to an individual who is the Qualifying Party (QP), regardless of the agency structure (sole proprietorship, partnership, limited liability company, or corporation).
-The Qualifying Party is sometimes called the Licensee per ARS §32-2422.A.10.
+The Qualifying Party is sometimes called the Licensee per ARS §32-2422.

-Worker's Compensation Insurance and Surety Bonds
+Surety Bonds and Worker's Compensation Insurance

 Surety Bonds

-As required by ARS §32-2423.B, each agency is required to have a valid surety bond.
+As required by ARS §32-2423.B.1, each agency is required to have a valid surety bond.
 Before the issuance of an original or renewal agency license, the applicant shall provide to the department: A four-year (4) surety bond in the amount of two thousand five hundred dollars.

-Workers' Compensation for Employees
+Workers' Compensation

 Who is required to be registered?